ulf-rodened/remarkable-basil/content/posts/make-a-front-end-ui-for-a-weather-service.md

 ![Select the menu and then Manage palette](/images/manage_palette_n.png)

-When the manage palette is opened select the Install tab and in the search window write node-red-dashboard.
+When the manage palette is opened select the Install tab and in the search window write -dashboard or node-red-dashboard.

 ![search for and select node-red-dashboard](/images/manage_palette2.png "Search for and select node-red-dashboard")